portovep/portovep/README.md

 ### What I'm working on 👨‍💻

+📺 Currently building
+- A [continous delivery playground](https://github.com/portovep/continuous-delivery-playground) on Github to teach people CI/CD principles by practicing
-📺 Currently building a chrome extension (1Stream) to watch Netflix and Youtube videos with friends <br>
+- A chrome extension ([1Stream](https://github.com/portovep/1stream)) to watch Netflix and Youtube videos with friends <br>

 ### What I’m currently learning 🌱